describing the Seafriends marine aquariums

 of life in these tanks is entirely determined by the amount of sunlight

-We chose not to have powerful lights as these run up quite a high electricity bill, and the heat they produce must be compensated for by a more powerful cooling system, also a financial liability.
+We chose not to have powerful electric lights as these run up a high electricity bill, and the heat they produce must be compensated for by a more powerful cooling system, also a financial liability.
 It so happens that sunlight is the coolest light available, and is (still) entirely free of charge.
-All aquariums have lights but these are operated with a PIR (passive infra-red) presence switch whenever people enter.
+All aquariums have lights but these are operated with a PIR (passive infra-red) presence switch whenever people enter the room.

 The tanks were designed such that the water could circulate in a natural way, entering from below as cool water and exiting over a weir (dam of glass).
 Proteins from wastes would collect at the surface and be skimmed over the weir towards the shared bacterial 'filter'.
 The other function of the weir is to keep the volume of the aquariums at a constant level, such that we would know precisely up to where to replenish evaporated water with fresh.
 It also provides a safety against tanks draining in case of an accident.